koskath/arete2/course_content/SC/md_files/Lecture14/lecture_14_slide_6_tnemeganam.md

-# tnemeganaM

-niahC
-ylppuS
-labolG–
-lkcorP
-retnüG
-Key learning points: Session 1: Introduction to logistics and supply chain management
+# Key learning points: Session 1: Introduction to
-Literature: Content:
-• Kopczak, L. R. and Johnson, M. Eric (2003): The
-• An introduction to the course
-Supply-Chain management effect.
-MIT Sloan
-• The evolution of logistics and scm
-Management Review, Vol. 44, No. 3, pp. 27-34.
-• Key logistics activities and • Bowersox, Donald (2007): SCM: The past is components prologue, in: CSCMP's Supply Chain Quarterly, 2/2007, pp. 1-7
-• The grand purpose of supply chain management
+logistics and supply chain management
-Some broad questions that address the main issues:
-Main issues: SCManagement
-Q What is Logistics/SCM; What is the
-• System/flow/network thinking in
-logistics and scm difference?
-• Functional vs. holistic view Q What means “managing” a Supply
-• Footprints of modern logistics/SCM
-Chain
-29.02.2024 Slide 6
+Literature and content for this session focus on providing both an academic and a practical introduction to logistics and supply chain management.
+On the **literature** side, Kopczak, L. R. and Johnson, M. Eric (2003), in “The Supply‑Chain Management Effect” (MIT Sloan Management Review, Vol. 44, No. 3, pp. 27–34), and Bowersox, Donald (2007), in “SCM: The Past is Prologue” (CSCMP's Supply Chain Quarterly, 2/2007, pp. 1–7), offer important perspectives on how supply‑chain management has evolved and why it matters.
+On the **content** side, the session begins with an introduction to the course, followed by a discussion of the evolution of logistics and SCM, a review of key logistics activities and components, and an explanation of the grand purpose of supply chain management.
+These topics are framed by some broad questions that address the main issues of **SCManagement**, such as: What is logistics and SCM, and what is the difference between them?
+What does system, flow or network thinking in logistics and SCM mean?
+How do functional and holistic views differ, and what are the “footprints” of modern logistics and SCM?
+Finally, the session asks what it really means to “manage” a supply chain, encouraging participants to think about management as applied to entire flows and networks rather than isolated functions, as summarised on 29.02.2024 Slide 6.